Healthy eating is very important to me – and I love finding new foods to introduce into my diet whenever I can.

 2. Courgette

-Since moving out of my parents home, I knew I needed to keep eating healthy vegetables, but I wasn’t sure where to start.
+Since moving out of my parents’ home, I knew I needed to keep eating healthy vegetables, but I wasn’t sure where to start.

 I don’t like broccoli or peas, and it’s the green veg that gives you so many nutrients!

-You can roast it with onions, peppers and other vegetables to make a nice healthy meal, or fry it with some noodles and chicken to add a few vitamins to your evening stir-fry.
+I finally introduced courgette into my diet, and it’s such a versatile vegetable.
+You can roast it with onions, peppers and other vegetables to make a nice healthy meal or fry it with some noodles and chicken to add a few vitamins to your evening stir-fry.

 Check out BBC Food for more information about different courgette recipes to try out.